 - Dutch, 1638 - 1709

-Meindert Hobbema, considered in the twentieth-century as one of the most characteristic and highly valued Dutch landscape painters of the seventeenth century, is not mentioned in a single seventeenth-century literary source.
-The earliest reference to his work occurs in Johan van Gool's 1751 lexicon of Dutch artists, where Hobbema is mentioned in passing as having painted "modern landscapes."
+Meindert Hobbema, viewed today as one of the most characteristic and highly valued Dutch landscape painters of the seventeenth century, is not mentioned in a single seventeenth-century literary source.
+The earliest reference to his work occurs in Johan van Gool’s 1751 lexicon of Dutch artists, where Hobbema is mentioned in passing as having painted “modern landscapes.”

-The artist was baptized as Meyndert Lubbertsz. in Amsterdam on October 31, 1638.
-His parents were named Lubbert Meynerts and Rinsje Eduwarts.
-Although he signed his name M. Hobbema on paintings as early as 1658, he only used his baptized name on legal documents until 1660.
-The reasons for this use of the name Hobbema are unknown.
-In July 1660, the landscape painter Jacob van Ruisdael testified that Hobbema had "served and learned with me for a few years."
+Born to Lubbert Meynerts and Rinsje Eduwarts, Hobbema was baptized as Meyndert Lubbertsz in Amsterdam on October 31, 1638.
+Although he signed his name M. Hobbema on paintings as early as 1658, he used only his baptized name on legal documents until 1660.
+His reasons for using the name Hobbema are unknown.
+In July 1660 the landscape painter Jacob van Ruisdael (c.
+1628/1629–1682) testified that Hobbema had “served and learned with me for a few years.”
 The apprenticeship may have begun around 1658, shortly after Ruisdael moved to Amsterdam.
-Nevertheless, the impact of Ruisdael's work on Hobbema is not apparent until after 1660.
-Hobbema's earlier work seems more closely related to the lighter and more delicate landscapes of Jacob's uncle Salomon van Ruysdael (1600/03-1670) than it does to Ruisdael's.
+Nevertheless, the impact of Ruisdael’s work on Hobbema is not apparent until after 1660.
+Hobbema’s earlier work seems more closely related to the lighter and more delicate landscapes of Jacob’s uncle Salomon van Ruysdael (1600/1603–1670).

-Hobbema's relationship to Jacob van Ruisdael must have remained close during the 1660s, both personally and professionally.
-Many of Hobbema's compositions produced during this period evolve from those of his master, and in 1668 Ruisdael was a witness at Hobbema's marriage to Eeltien Vinck.
-Vinck was a kitchen maid to Lambert Reynst, a burgomaster of Amsterdam, and through this connection Hobbema seems to have been awarded the well-paid position of a wine gauger of the Amsterdam octroi.
-After his marriage Hobbema painted relatively infrequently.
-He outlived his wife and five children and was buried a pauper at the cemetery of the Westerkerk, Amsterdam, in 1709 at the age of 71.
+Hobbema’s relationship to Jacob van Ruisdael must have remained close during the 1660s, both personally and professionally.
+Many of Hobbema’s compositions produced during this period evolve from those of his master, and in 1668 Ruisdael was a witness at Hobbema’s marriage to Eeltien Vinck.
+Vinck was a kitchen maid to Lambert Reynst, a burgomaster of Amsterdam, and through this connection Hobbema seems to have been awarded the well-paid position of wine gauger for the Amsterdam octroi, or civic tax collectors.
+After his marriage he painted relatively infrequently.
+He outlived his wife and five children and was buried a pauper at the cemetery of the Westerkerk, in Amsterdam, at the age of seventy-one.

-Although Broulhiet attributes about 500 paintings to Hobbema in his monograph, many of his attributions cannot be defended.
-A number of the paintings he gives to Hobbema are by contemporaries who painted in similar styles, as for example Jan van Kessel (1641-1680).
-Others are probably nineteenth-century imitations painted at a time when Hobbema's style was extremely fashionable.
+Although Broulhiet attributes about five hundred paintings to Hobbema in his monograph, many of his attributions cannot be defended.
+A number of the paintings he gives to Hobbema are by contemporaries who painted in similar styles, as for example Jan van Kessel (1676–1679).
+Others are probably nineteenth-century imitations painted at a time when Hobbema’s style was extremely fashionable.
 Nevertheless, a range of quality does exist in paintings whose attribution to Hobbema seems justifiable.
-While we have no documentary evidence about Hobbema's workshop practices, it seems likely that he had assistants working with him under his direct supervision producing variations of his own compositions.
-He also utilized a number of staffage specialists to paint small figures in his landscapes.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+Although we have no documentary evidence about his workshop practices, it seems likely that he had assistants working under his direct supervision, producing variations of his compositions.
+He also may have employed a number of staffage specialists to paint small figures in his landscapes.

 - Van Gool, Johan.
 De Nieuwe Schouburg der Nederlantsche Kunstschilder en Schilderessen.
 2 vols.
 The Hague, 1751: 2:490.